Azure/terraform-azurerm-avm-res-web-site/examples/linux/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module with a Linux Function App in its simplest form.

 ```hcl
 terraform {